mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 - The table I joined against had no index on the join column at all, same gap as its sibling tables, because it was recently added and hadn't been fully commissioned into the rest of the schema's indexing story yet.
 I picked it anyway because it had a field I wanted.
 - No load or performance test existed before the incident.
 QA validated correctness only.
 Nobody exercised this query at production data volume before it shipped.
 - The fix removed the join entirely: three independent, parameterised queries run concurrently and merged in application code.
+- The important change was not only the SQL.
+It was recognising that an agent tool has no naturally bounded invocation pattern, so its database work needs an operational bar designed for variable, bursty, model-driven traffic.
 - The team built a background guardrail afterward that checks registered queries against a live execution plan, but it only ever asks the database for a plan.
 It never executes the query.
 That distinction matters, and it's easy to get backwards.
 - Downstream systems noticed the problem from their own dashboards before the team that shipped the query did.
 That's the real lesson.